copperwater/xNetHack/doc/xnh-changelog-8.0.md

   of it as well, similar to wielding Grayswandir.
 - The Castle drawbridge may fail to close 20% of the time when using the passtune.
+- The Castle drawbridge responds to passtune attempts 2 squares away from either of the two drawbridge squares, instead of only directly adjacent squares.

 ### Interface changes